Turkmen language: Literature

 Turkmen literature comprises oral compositions and written texts in Old Oghuz Turkic and Turkmen languages.
 Turkmens are direct descendants of the Oghuz Turks, who were a western Turkic people that spoke the Oghuz branch of the Turkic language family.

 The earliest development of the Turkmen literature is closely associated with the literature of the Oghuz Turks.

-Turkmens have joint claims to a great number of literary works written in Old Oghuz and Persian (by Seljuks in 11-12th centuries) languages with other people of the Oghuz Turkic origin, mainly of Azerbaijan and Turkey.
-These works include, but are not limited to the Book of Dede Korkut, Gorogly, Layla and Majnun, Yusuf Zulaikha and others.
+Turkmens have joint claims to a great number of literary works written in Old Oghuz and Persian (by Seljuks in 11–12th centuries) languages with other people of the Oghuz Turkic origin, mainly of Azerbaijan and Turkey.
+These works include, but are not limited to the Book of Dede Korkut, Zöhre Tahyr, Gorogly, Layla and Majnun, Yusuf Zulaikha and others.